masesgroup/KNet/src/documentation/articles/usageSerDes.md

 }
 ```

-To manage it within C#, without create `TestType` in Java, an user can create:
+To manage it within C#, without create `TestType` in Java™, an user can create:

 - serializer (the body must be updated with the user serializer):
 ```c#